espoirMur/my-blog-gastby/content/draft-blogs/some-projects-you-can-contribute-to-in-hackerfordev/index.md

 We have a [starter notebook ](https://github.com/masakhane-io/masakhane-mt/blob/master/starter_notebook.ipynb), you can grab it, it is self explanatory and by running it for your local language you can have  a first benchmark for it.

 ### [PyTube](https://github.com/nficano/pytube) :

+This is an amazing tool and by contributing to it you will be helping a lot of developers around.

 From the project readme you can read that: